Damocles-fr/PPJF/README.md

 ### Optionnal : Hide the Powerscript windows at Potplayer launch
 - Run the file `Install-PPJF-HiddenProtocol.ps1` (Right click and Run with PowerShell)
+- `Install-PPJF-HiddenProtocol.ps1` must be in your default PotPlayerJellyfin folder.

 ### Workaround : If PotPlayer starts but fail to launch the media
 - Your NAS/network drives must be mount with a letter like D:\ E:\ ... in Windows.